CodingGagan/markdown_test/install-and-configure/install/cloud-integration/azure-out-of-cluster/azure-workload-identity.md

 # Azure Cloud Integration using Azure Workload Identity

-Kubecost supports cloud integration via Azure Workload Identity.
+nOps supports cloud integration via Azure Workload Identity.
 Refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster) to learn more about how to set up Azure Workload Identity in AKS.

 For this tutorial, you will need the cluster name, resource group, federated identity credential name, and the Managed Identity Object ID.